drobosky-create/apple-bites-v1/replit.md

 ## User Preferences

 Preferred communication style: Simple, everyday language.
+Focus on actions and progress rather than repetitive phrases.
+Perform periodic audits for project cleanup rather than extensive organizational work.

 **Development Priority**: Always check Argon Dashboard folder first for any files, templates, or assets.
 Use Argon components, styles, and logic as the primary source.
 Only look elsewhere if Argon folder doesn't contain a relevant match.